DeezVrOfficial/FortniteEmoteWheel/README.md

+# Thank you
+I didn't expect this mod to get so many downloads, but im open to making or fixing a mod for y'all just click the blue word that says [Deez](https://discord.com/users/997927020564590655)

 # FortniteEmoteWheel ![downloads](https://img.shields.io/github/downloads/DeezVrOfficial/FortniteEmoteWheel/total)
 The emote wheel from Fortnite, directly ported to Gorilla Tag fixed by me, forked from iiDk.
 (Credits Below)
 <img src="https://i.imgur.com/eK6gu0T.png">